apache/nuttx/configs/sama5d3x-ek/README.txt

 10) GMAC has only been tested on a 10/100Base-T network.
 I don't have a 1000Base-T network to support additional testing.

+11) Some drivers may require some adjustments if you intend to run from SDRAM.
+    That is because in this case macros like BOARD_MCK_FREQUENCY are not constants but are instead function calls:  The MCK clock frequency is not known in advance but instead has to be calculated from the bootloader PLL configuration.

+    As of this writing, all drivers have been converted to run from SDRAM except for the PWM and the Timer/Counter drivers.
+These drivers use the BOARD_MCK_FREQUENCY definition in more complex ways and will require some minor redesign and re-testing before they can be available.